 The maintenance and growth of the Society's lending activities depends in large part on the availability of retail deposit funding on appropriate terms.
 Increases in the cost of such funding in the wake of the financial crisis together with the low base rate environment have had a negative impact on the Society's margins and profit.
-Such pressures could re-emerge and, in extreme circumstances, a loss of consumer confidence could result in high levels of withdrawals from the Society's retail deposit base, upon which it relies for lending and which could have a material adverse effect on its business, financial position and results of operations.
+Such pressures could continue or be exacerbated, including in the event that the UK base rate of interest moves to a negative rate, and, in extreme circumstances, a loss of consumer confidence could result in high levels of withdrawals from the Society's retail deposit base, upon which it relies for lending and which could have a material adverse effect on its business, financial position and results of operations.